Unheard facts about the infamous Dharavi Slums

-Mumbai is the epitome of orchestrated chaos; the bustling metropolis has embraced many migrants over the years.
-Dharavi, a place in Mumbai that existed way before modern-day Mumbai has been home to hundreds of migrants.
-Our Dharavi tour will give you a glimpse of the tough life in Dharavi.
+Mumbai epitomises orchestrated chaos; the bustling metropolis has embraced many migrants.
+Dharavi, a place in Mumbai that existed way before modern-day Mumbai, has been home to hundreds of migrants.
+Our Dharavi slum tour will give you a glimpse of the tough life in Dharavi.
 The slum settlement of migrants has awe-inspiring stories hidden in the narrow lanes and poverty.

-It has faced attention from NGOs, news outlets, and celebrities yet remain underdeveloped despite the many efforts to rehabilitate.
+It has received attention from NGOs, news outlets, and celebrities yet remains underdeveloped despite many efforts to rehabilitate.
 Despite the harsh conditions, a thriving economy generates businesses worth billions.
-Well if that surprises you?
-Let us bring you some surprising facts about the Bombay Dharavi Tour.
+Well, if that surprises you, let us share some unheard Dharavi slum facts.
+From its history to its current status as a green micro-economy, here are some interesting facts about Dharavi.

 The beginning of Dharavi